iTwin/presentation/.changeset/dirty-dogs-run.md

 "@itwin/presentation-hierarchies-react": minor
 ---

-Updated `getFilteredPaths` in `useTree` to allow specifying whether hierarchy should be expanded to filtering path target.
+`useTree` and `useUnifiedSelectionTree`: Extended return type of `getFilteredPaths` prop to allow specifying whether hierarchy should be expanded to filtering path target.